Gloucester, New South Wales: History

 The Gloucester district was first visited by government surveyor Henry Dangar in January 1826 and then by Robert Dawson, Chief Agent for the Australian Agricultural Company later in the same year, accompanied by Henry Dangar.
 Settlement occurred in the 1830s.
 The township of Gloucester was first established in 1855, primarily for sheep farming, however it became apparent that the land was not entirely suitable.
 The main industries of the Gloucester area are tourism, timber, and cattle farming.
 The timber industry has been prevalent in Gloucester since the late 19th century, and it and cattle farming (dairy and beef cattle) are still major industries in and around Gloucester.

 In 1876, gold was discovered in Copeland, a small town north-west of Gloucester.
 Copeland became a large town of over 3,000 inhabitants due to the gold discovery and the large number of red cedar trees.
 However, the population has since dwindled to a few hundred.

 The Australian Agricultural Company was originally awarded mineral rights to 500000 acre between the Karuah River and the Manning River which covered the Gloucester district.
 The company employed surveyors in 1856-7 to undertake a trial survey for a railway between Port Stephens and Stroud and further north to the Manning River, passing what became Gloucester.
 At the time it was felt that with the "formidable obstructions" from ranges and rivers, a railway line would be impracticable and construction did not proceed, and coal mining was abandoned before it had commenced.

 In 1923, electricity came to Gloucester.
-The Gloucester Electric Supply Company Ltd was formed by Fred Lowe, who was called to Gloucester by a syndicate (mainly of local graziers) to assist in the development of a Gloucester electric supply.
+The Gloucester Electric Supply Company was formed by Fred Lowe, who was called to Gloucester by a syndicate (mainly of local graziers) to assist in the development of a Gloucester electric supply.
 He presented plans for a ‘turn key’ installation of the complete plant which was accepted by the syndicate.
 The shareholders in the new company were Fred and his brother Ernest, who jointly held the great majority of the shares, and a number of local people.
 There were many ups and downs, especially during 1929, the depression.
 In the middle 1930s, the State Government was offering subsidies for the construction of rural lines.
 The first rural line along the Bucketts Road was opened on 9 September 1938.
 Fred Lowe designed and surveyed the line exercising his expertise in surveying which he acquired whilst working in New Zealand as a young man.